by Alex Novak

 01 46 33 29 82

 Perhaps, my favorite restaurant in Paris.
 Eric is the very able and suave manager; Christian is the owner.
 Reservations, especially on weekends or during May-July; Sept.-Oct. are a must.
-You usually dine downstairs in the stone cave; but don't worry, it is quite an elegant place.
+For dinner you usually dine downstairs in the stone cave; but don't worry, it is quite an elegant place.
 Perfect for a romantic evening.
-The fireplace upstairs is a very nice place to take your coffee and cognac--in fall or winter.
-This also could be one of the best deals on lunch or brunch in the city.
+The fireplace upstairs is a very nice place to take your coffee and a cognac--in fall or winter.
+This also could be one of the best deals on lunch or brunch in the city, usually served in the upstairs dining area.
 A three-course prix fixed menu will be as cheap as at most mediocre brasseries.
 The regular dinner menu is pricey but well worth it (about 125 euros a person with a lower priced bottle of wine).
 One of the big starred Michelins will cost you three times this or more, and the food and service will not be as good.
 The wine list is enormous, but expensive.
 The service overall is first-rate.
 They know me very well here, so don't be afraid to use my name.
 But please act and dress nicely if you do.
 The restaurant, although somewhat touristy in its clientele, does draw local French as well, who appreciate the refinements in food preparation, service and atmosphere.
 English well spoken here.

 Food: 9-10 Service: 8-9 Atmosphere: 9 Value: 9 Price: Expensive (Although Moderate for lunch or brunch)